 Product quality is driven by a variety of factors but the refilling process is time consuming and labor intensive.
 Exchanged cylinders must be inspected, washed or painted and then carefully refilled before they are sleeved with a plastic cover.

 The new process will increase production dramatically without requiring additional employees.
 The difference is that computers and sensors will now precisely monitor and regulate production.
-Each step of the process is connected so that when fully operational, a tank can enter the system dirty and empty only to come out clean, refilled and ready for delivery.
+Each step of the process is connected so that when fully operational, a tank can enter the system dirty and empty only to come out clean, refilled and ready for propane gas delivery.

 The efficiency of automation fits right into the operation at Pick Up Propane and Kamps Propane.
 “We look very carefully at the data underneath every process,” said company President Terry Ayres.
 “Whether it’s GPS on delivery vehicles or production rates on a refill system, understanding and improving on performance is one of our highest priorities.”